backstage/backstage/docs/backend-system/building-plugins-and-modules/08-migrating.md

 There's one thing missing that those sharp eyed readers might have noticed: the `clusterSupplier` option is missing from the original plugin.
 Let's add it and discuss the alternatives.

 One alternative is to make it possible to build the cluster supplier using static configuration.
-It could for example be that there are a selection of built-in implementations to choose from, or that the logic for how the `ClusterSupplier` is supposed to function is all determined by configuration, or a combination of the two.
+It could for example be that there is a selection of built-in implementations to choose from, or that the logic for how the `ClusterSupplier` is supposed to function is all determined by configuration, or a combination of the two.
 Using static configuration for customization is always the preferred option whenever it's possible.
 In this case, we could for example imagine that we would be able to configure our cluster supplier like this:

 ```ts
 /* omitted imports but they remain the same as above */